cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/scaling/scaling.md

 Horizontal scaling works differently for each server type and is only available if you have deployed using your cloud provider.

-## Kubernetes cluster's servers
+## Kubernetes cluster servers

 From your application overview page, click on the `Servers` tab to take you to your server groups page.
-To add a kubernetes server, click the `+` sign in the top right corner of the server group, select your desired server size and quantity, and click Add.
+To add a Kubernetes server, click the `+` sign in the top right corner of the server group, select your desired server size and quantity, and click Add.
 Your new server(s) will automatically be added to the cluster after they have completed provisioning and deployment, ready to serve traffic.

 If you are using AWS, you will also have the option to scale your servers to different [Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) within your region using the `more option` tab in the over-lay form.